Sewing vs. Embroidery: What's the Difference?

 If sewing is about substance, then embroidery is all about style.
 You might take an article of clothing you have already sewn together and add embroidery to it as an embellishment.
 In a business scenario, these embellishments make your clothing (or other sewn articles) stand out from your competitors.
 Embroidery enables you to further personalise your clothing and market it at a higher value.

 The art of embroidery usually involves careful and intricate stitching to make the perfect pattern.
 Examples of embroidery are adding a beautiful floral trim to a pillowcase or putting a zig zag on a sleeve or neckline.
 Embroidery often includes an array of colours and threads, which can turn it into a painstaking process, but it is the perfect way to elevate your garment for a special occasion or to add a touch of beautiful luxury to your wares.

 Throughout history, people have learnt to embroider by hand, but the industrial revolution brought the evolution of embroidery with it and now embroidering your designs is easier than ever.
-We recommend the or the for our clients who are fresh start-ups looking to learn the trade.
+We recommend a Brother embroidery machine or ZSK machines to get you started.

 The best products often use a mix of in-house sewing and embroidery to make a product that is completely your own and beautifully finished, but both sewing and embroidery require knowledge of their different skill sets to achieve success with them.

 If you’re looking to get started, then get in touch with us soon and we’ll help you find a great machine that will let you experiment as you’re starting out.
 We offer a variety of plans if you think you might have trouble financing your first machine, so we recommend that you speak to us so we can work together to find a machine that suits your business.